FelixFonteneau/katacoda-scenarios/clojure-aws-api/step1.md

 # Initialisation
 Before we get started, let's create a Clojure Project.
-We will use [Leiningen](https://leiningen.org/) as our build environment (in this tutorial the version 2.9.6), if you want to use other build tools, please skip this part.
+We will use [Leiningen](https://leiningen.org/) as our build environment (in this tutorial the version 2.9.6).
+It is a build and dependency management tool for simple configuration projects written in Clojure.
+It has also a built-in REPL, which is perfect for our case.
+If you want to use other build tools, please skip this part.
 You will also need to manage the dependencies according to your specific tools.

 # Soundcheck